Empower Student Ownership of Learning in Classroom

 Empower Student Learning Image

 Academic knowledge is important for building a strong foundation, and that’s why K–12 schools exist in the first place.
-Teachers often agree, though, that it might not be enough on its own.
+Academic knowledge includes skills and competencies: See below

 Transferable Skills: Employers look for candidates with skills that can be used in different situations, such as communication, teamwork, innovation, and critical thinking.
 Because jobs are always changing, companies want to hire people with good basic skills that can be used in any new job.
 It is important to include these core adaptable skills in all subjects if you want to be successful in the future.